gcobb321/icloud3_v3_docs/docs/chapters/3_configure-apple-acct.md

 -----

-## Location Sharing, Family Sharing, Upgrading Devices
+## Location and Family Sharing, Upgrading Devices

 The following paragraphs provide additional information on various topics associated with the Apple account and requesting location and other data.